 I’ve said it before and I’ll say it again.
 The biggest problem with D&D 5e encounter creation is the action economy.
-PCs in general are able to perform more actions per round of combat than the majority of creatures.
+PCs, in general, can perform more actions per round of combat than the majority of creatures.
 Few creatures can make regular use of bonus actions and reactions like PCs can.

 This means that when the party outnumbers the boss in a boss fight your big bad villain is at a huge disadvantage.
-Even if they can practically 1 shot one of the party members they’re still not going to be much of a threat unless luck is on your side.
+Even if they can practically one-shot a PC they’re still not going to be much of a threat unless luck is on your side.

 Thankfully though, there are special types of actions that are reserved primarily for legendary creatures such as those you’d fight in a boss battle.

 Legendary actions are special actions that can be used outside of the creature’s turn.
 They have 3 uses of these actions and have a list of different actions they can use.
 Some legendary actions are more powerful than others and will cost 2 or 3 uses for a single action.

 Legendary actions must be taken after another creature’s turn.
 They cannot be taken during the legendary creature’s turn at all.

 Once all 3 uses are used up in a round the creature must wait until their next turn where they will regain all expended uses.

 This is a way to give a creature 1-3 extra actions per round to help balance out the action economy.
 This makes a creature worth 1.5-2x as much as a regular creature in terms of the action economy.

 Legendary actions are fun.
 They should have a lot of flair and be unique.
 They’re also an excellent way to add some flavor to your boss creature.

 Legendary actions can be anything you want.
 They can be crowd control abilities, attacks, or even utility such as extra movement.
 Be creative and find ways to bolster your boss monster against the mighty heroes.